-Even with the absence of MADS-box homologs to FLC and MAF1 through MAF5, critical to the vernalisation response and flowering time in Arabidopsis, the Fabaceae are still able to response to vernalisation environmental cues, as seen in overexpression of MtFTa1 and MtFRI-like.
-While these have been shown to be functional homologs in Arabidopsis, the exact mechanism of these regulators in legumes are yet to be characterised.
+Even in the absence of MADS-box orthologs to FLC, and to MAF1 through to MAF5, proteins critical to the vernalisation response and flowering time in Arabidopsis, Fabaceae are still able to response to vernalisation environmental cues, as evidenced by the over-expression of MtFTa1 in the Medicago spring mutant plant line and the homologous functional role mediated by MtFRI-like when expressed in Arabidopsis.
+However, the exact mechanistic role directed by of these vernalisation response regulators in legumes remains to be determined.

 Vernalisation in Texas Bluebell